 ECSS-E-ST-20_0020204

-For converters and regulators of the power system (solar array regulators, battery chargers and dischargers) the phase margin shall be at least 60 and the gain margin 10 dB for worst case end–of–life conditions with representative loading.
+For converters and regulators in closed loop control, the phase margin shall be at least 50 and the gain margin 6 dB for worst case end–of–life conditions with representative loading.

 ECSS-E-ST-20_0020205

-The phase margin of converters and regulators not belonging to the spacecraft power system shall be at least 50 and the gain margin 10 dB for worst case end–of–life conditions with representative loading.
-5.7.5a

-Rationale for this requirement:

-The condition expressed in requirements 5.7.5a and 5.7.5b assumes that the converter has a monotonic decreasing transfer function for which the sufficient condition of the Nyquist criterion can be applied.
-It indirectly encourages the designer to make designs for which the verification of the stability is simple.
-A higher quality is used for converters driving the bus quality, and in particular 60 is selected to minimize the “overshoot” in the response.
+For converters and regulators of the power subsystem, requirement 5.7.5a shall apply after any single failure.

+Examples are solar array regulators, battery chargers and dischargers.

 ECSS-E-ST-20_0020206

 The electrical zero–volt reference of isolated converters and regulators shall be isolated from the unit case by more than 10 k per converter.